 - Month starts with highest maximum temperature of 25.8°C

 - Wettest day produces 41mm of total rainfall for October

 October stormed in with three thundery days, just over 102mm of rain, and cooler-than-average air temperatures.
-However, the islands still lived up to their sunny reputation as with over 237 hours of autumn sunshine recorded, October was brighter than expected.
+However, the islands still lived up to their sunny reputation as with over 237 hours of autumn sunshine recorded, 2017’s October weather in Malta was brighter than expected.
 Moreover, the month was less cloudy with a mean cloud cover that was 0.6 oktas less than climate norm of 3.6 oktas.

 In October, the sun was enjoyed for 19.2 hours more than expected at this time of year, with an average of 7.7 hours of daily sunshine recorded.
 The brightest day was the 11th of October, during which the sun shone for a full 10.5 hours.

 The month did, however, get off to a wet and gloomy start, with the 2nd, 3rd, and 5th of October marked by a total absence of sunshine.
 Dull weather apart, the second day of the month was also thundery and wet.
 Rainfall on day accounted for 40 per cent of the total measured in October and almost equalled September’s total amount.